 Bearchipper snatches an open can of ravioli off the hotplate next to his cot and begins to eat it with his bare hands.
 The sauce starts coating his matted greying beard and dripping onto the cornflower bathrobe he’s wearing, opened so I can see his filthy underwear and scarred legs.

 “We have some time to practice before our guest arrives.”
-Say the birds on his shoulders, cockatiels I believe, in the voice of my dead aunt Matilda.
+So say the birds on his shoulders, cockatiels I believe, in the voice of my dead aunt Matilda.

 The birds stop scavenging in his beard and fix me with that beady, judgmental stare all fowl possess.
 The one on the right deliberately relieving itself down his back without breaking eye contact.
 I look away first.